pablo-abc/pablo.berganza.dev-astro/src/posts/en/the-fediverse-but-for-instant-messaging.md

 ---
-title: 'Host your own private and federated encrypted chat platform'
+title: 'The Fediverse, but for instant messaging'
 description: 'Matrix, XMPP and Snikket'
-published: false
+published: true
 created: '2024-02-06'
 imgext: jpg
 fediId: ''